-Free during COVID-19: Courses are online and available to business-minded learners with topics that include: Instagram, Facebook, Squarespace, Shopify, Layoff information etc. Led by investStratord's Stratford Perth Centre for Business (program funded by the Ontario government and supported by the City of Stratford).
+Currently free to support small businesses during COVID-19: Courses are online and available to business-minded learners with topics that include: Instagram, Facebook, Squarespace, Shopify, Layoff information etc. Led by investStratord's Stratford Perth Centre for Business (program funded by the Ontario government and supported by the City of Stratford).
 More information here.

 Led by United Way Perth-Huron, the Urgent Needs Fund addresses the most vulnerable areas within community and applications are found on their website.
 Emergency Community Support Fund for Organizations (ECSF) is intended to strengthen the capacity of community service organizations to meet the urgent needs of vulnerable individuals and families disproportionately impacted by COVID-19.2.
 More information here.